I write about my search for solace in art and nature, lessons learned often in the most unexpected ways.

 PhD, CUNY // MA UCLA // BA U of I, Chicago // Certificate in Nonprofit Leadership, Columbia Business School // Certificate in Mindfulness Based Stress Reduction, Brown University

 Museums and public gardens—-keepers of art, science, plants, hopes and history—are vital to America’s infrastructure of education, health, and economic growth.
-Now more than ever, the comfort and community created by viewing art, listening to music, walking in nature is essential to our lives.
+Now more than ever, the comfort and community created by viewing art, listening to music, and walking in nature is essential to our lives.
 We gather in these spaces for shared experience and reinvigoration of our spirit.
-The value proposition of cultural institutions regards human wellness with care.
-We create social prescriptions for cultural and natural observation that encourages creativity, curiosity, and community.